April Family Holidays & Celebrations – Week One

 April 19th: National Garlic Day

-- Read Aloud: Read or watch the Jewish folktale – Onions & Garlic.
+- Read aloud: Read or watch the Jewish folktale – Onions & Garlic.

-- Meal Idea: I’m not shy about adding garlic to my meals at home.
-We all love a good head of cauliflower roasted with olive oil and garlic.
+- Meal idea: Anne’s family is not shy about adding garlic to meals at home: “We all love a good head of cauliflower roaster with olive oil and garlic.
 Spaghetti with garlic bread.
-Or, a salute to one of my favorite foods at the Minnesota State Fair, try garlic French fries.
-You might want to skip the good night kisses, though.
+Or, a salute to one of my favorite foods at the Minnesota State Fair, try garlic french fries.
+You might want to skip the goodnight kisses, though.”

-- Learn More: about National Garlic Day.
+- Learn more: about National Garlic Day.

 April 21st: Kindergarten Day

-- Read Aloud: Depending on the age range, Robert Fulghum’s essay, All I Really Need to Know, I Learned in Kindergarten or Junie B. Jones and the Stupid Smelly Bus.
+- Read aloud: Depending on the age range, Robert Fulghum’s essay All I Really Need to Know, I Learned in Kindergarten or Junie B Jones and the Stupid, Smelly Bus.

-- Meal Idea: Chicken nuggets, broccoli dinosaur trees, mac & cheese and juice or milk.
+- Meal idea: Chicken nuggets, broccoli dinosaur trees, mac & cheese and juice or milk.

-- Learn More.
-Today is the birthday of Friedrich Fröbel, who founded the first Kindergarten.
+- Learn more: Today is the birthday of Friedrich Frobel, who founded the first kindergarten.

 April 22nd: Earth Day

-- Read Aloud: The Earth Book by Todd Parr
+- Read aloud: The Earth Book by Todd Parr.

 April 23rd – Composer Sergei Prokofiev’s Birthday

-- Read Aloud: Maestro suggests picking another animal story, like a Beatrix Potter story (you can download most of these for FREE for your Kindle) and choosing instruments to represent each of the characters in the same style as Peter and the Wolf.
+- Read aloud: Maestro suggests picking another animal story, like a Beatrix Potter story (you can download most of these for FREE for your Kindle) and choosing instruments to represent each of the characters in the same style as Peter and the Wolf.
 Find more details on the Maestro Classics website curriculum page.

-- Learn More: Learn more about Sergei Prokofiev on Classics for Kids.
+- Learn more: Learn more about Sergei Prokofiev on Classics for Kids.

 April 25th: World Penguin Day

-- Read Aloud: Ella & Penguin Stick Together by Megan Maynor (bonus: local author) is a great read for younger kids.
+- Read aloud: Ella & Penguin Stick Together by Megan Maynor (bonus: local author) is a great read for younger kids.
 Mr. Popper’s Penguins is a charming classic some of us parents grew up with that might be fun to start with our own brood.

-- Meal Idea: Eat like a penguin with a seafood night.
+- Meal idea: Eat like a penguin with a seafood night.

-- Learn More: about World Penguin Day.
+- Learn more: about World Penguin Day.